History and Media Studies - BA (Hons) - Video

 Applicants holding a Foundation Degree should achieve an overall average of 55-50% in level 5 modules for Year 1 entry.
 Those applicants holding a subject-related Foundation Degree may be considered for entry to Year 2.

 APEL (Accreditation of Prior Experiential Learning)

 The University will consider applications on the basis of experiential learning for those who do not hold the normal entry qualifications.

-Those applicants seeking entry with advanced standing, (eg. Transfer from another institution or year 2 entry) will be considered on an individual basis but should note that this process can be more difficult in subject combination programmes as both subjects must be satisfied.
+Those applicants seeking entry with advanced standing, (eg. Transfer from another institution or year 2 entry) will be considered on an individual basis.

 Teaching and learning assessment